ryan-turner/DevConnect/README.md

 ## What does it do?
 We are creating a web application to match students in a course for group projects, based on parameters like skills (and level of proficiency in that skill), availability, interests, and previous courses taken.
+## How to Run
+Visit the final web application at https://cscidevconnect.herokuapp.com/

 ## Our Vision
 Make finding groups, just a little less terrible.